 On completion of this programme, you will have added a significant qualification to your existing architectural degree, one that is held in high regard by potential employers.
 The skills and learning you will gain will help you to pursue your career at a higher level, or branch out into a particular specialism.

-The programme is structured around a series of design projects, augmented by lecture/seminar-based teaching in digital media and contemporary architectural theory.
+The programme is structured around a series of design projects, augmented by lecture/seminar-based teaching in urban design and contemporary architectural theory.

 The programme also involves fieldwork in a selected European city.
-Previous destinations include Florence, Venice, Marseille and Lisbon.
+Previous destinations include Florence, Olbia, Bari, Mumbai and Calcutta.

 You only need to take one of these language tests: